ctokheim/PrimerSeq/README.md

 PrimerSeq
 =========

+(c) 2012 Collin Tokheim GPLv3

 Design RT-PCR primers using RNA-Seq data.
 Annotations often contain isoforms that only occur in certain tissues or cells.
 PrimerSeq tackles this issue by weighting isoforms supported in your RNA-Seq data when finding flanking constitutive exons to place primers around a target.

+You can find all of the licenses mentioned in this README in the `help/licenses` directory.

 Installation
 ============